giuluck/GeneralizedDisparateImpact/README.md

 # Generalized Disparate Impact for Configurable Fairness Solutions in ML

-This repository provides the code for reproducing the results obtained in the paper *Generalized Disparate Impact for Configurable Fairness Solutions in ML*, published at ICML 2023 (forthcoming).
+This repository provides the code for reproducing the results obtained in the paper *Generalized Disparate Impact for Configurable Fairness Solutions in ML*, published at ICML 2023.

 ## Paper Citation